 unwanted paint can have on the environment.

-Resene offer the "Paintwise" Programme which allows customers to return unused and unwanted paints to any of there stores
+Resene offer the "Paintwise" Programme which allows customers to return unused and unwanted paints to any of their stores

 Disclaimers and Copyright